 - Higher accuracy

 Next-generation sequencing (NGS)

 Single-cell RNA sequencing (scRNA-seq) has been crucial in the study of biological heterogeneity and for the characterization of rare cell types.
 Several techniques exist to obtain single cells for RNA sequencing.
-The production of highly monodispersed emulsions makes microfluidics an excellent tool for single-cell analysis.
+The production of highly monodispersed emulsions makes microfluidics an excellent tool for single-cell analysis & cell encapsulation.
 This provides a substantial increase in throughput, with a reduction in cost.
 Cells and barcode-containing beads/hydrogels are co-encapsulated in a droplet, allowing one to label all the RNA from each cell with a unique barcode such that after pooling and sequencing, each read is mapped back to its cell of origin.

 3D cell culture

 In vitro cell culture is a fundamental component of biological production systems and biotechnological research.
 Using microfluidics permits the development of 3D cell culture models using cell encapsulation.
 It allows for better replication of native cell microenvironment.
 In fact, traditional cell culture methods using petri dishes or culture flasks show limitations, including the difficulty to compartmentalize clones and single cells.
 The technique allows one to perform single or multiple cell encapsulation into droplets of pL volume which are generated at a rate of thousands per second.